Blue Network

-The Blue Network (previously known as the NBC Blue Network) was the on-air name of a now defunct American radio network, which broadcast from 1927 through 1945.
+The Blue Network (previously known as the NBC Blue Network) was the on-air name of a former American radio network, which broadcast from 1927 through 1945.

 Beginning as one of the two radio networks owned by the National Broadcasting Company (NBC), the independent Blue Network was born of a divestiture in 1942, arising from antitrust litigation.
-In 1943, the Blue Network formally became the American Broadcasting Company (ABC), but operated closely with NBC for another two years.
+In 1945, the Blue Network formally became the American Broadcasting Company (ABC).

 Early history

 The Blue Network dates to 1923, when the Radio Corporation of America acquired WJZ in Newark, New Jersey, from Westinghouse, which had established the station in 1921.
 WJZ moved to New York City in May of that year.
 When RCA commenced operations of WRC in Washington, D.C., on August 1, 1923, the root of a network was born, though it did not operate under the name by which it would later become known.
 Radio historian Elizabeth McLeod said it was not until 1924 that the "Radio Group" formally began network operations.

 The core stations of the "Radio Group" were RCA's stations WJZ and WRC, along with the Westinghouse station WBZ, then in Springfield, Massachusetts, and WGY, the General Electric station in Schenectady, New York.

 RCA's principal rival before 1926 was the radio broadcasting department of the American Telephone & Telegraph Company.
 In 1921, AT&T began using this department as a test-bed for equipment being designed and manufactured by its Western Electric subsidiary.

 The RCA stations operated at a significant disadvantage to their rival chain.
 AT&T used its high-quality transmission lines, and declined to lease them out to competing entities, forcing RCA to use the telegraph lines of Western Union, which were not as well calibrated to voice transmission as the AT&T lines.

 Nevertheless, the WJZ network sought to compete toe-to-toe with the AT&T network, which was built around a different New York station, WEAF.
 For example, both stations sent announcer teams to cover the 1924 Democratic National Convention, which was held in Madison Square Garden in New York City.
 Promotional material produced in 1943 claimed certain "firsts" in broadcasting by WJZ, such as the first educational music program in April 1922, the first World Series broadcasts in 1922, and the first complete opera broadcast, The Flying Dutchman, from the Manhattan Opera House.